syntasso/kratix-docs/docs/workshop/00-intro.md

 <img align="right" src={useBaseUrl('/img/logo_300_with-padding.png')} />

 This workshop introduces you to the [Kratix](https://www.kratix.io) framework.
-We have created a series of tutorials that build up your understanding of what Kratix is, how Kratix works, and how you can use Kratix to deliver a first-class platform within your organisation.
+Over a series of tutorials you will build a deeper understanding of what Kratix is, how Kratix works, and how you can use Kratix to deliver a first-class platform within your organisation.